stephenredfield/InstructorResources/Week0List.md

 **Required Items are BOLD**.

-Upon completion of this list, test whether the Syllabus page is visible in the correct format to current and prospective students, utilize a cache-free browser mode such as Chrome's Incognito, browse to the [myCOE course list](http://classes.engr.oregonstate.edu/eecs), and click the link for your class.
+Upon completion of this list, test whether the Syllabus page is visible in the correct format to current and prospective students.
+To do so, utilize a cache-free browser mode such as Chrome's Incognito, browse to the [myCOE course list](http://classes.engr.oregonstate.edu/eecs), and click the link for your class.

 ## General Course Setup Requirements

 - **Canvas Syllabus Page linked in [myCOE course list](http://classes.engr.oregonstate.edu/eecs)**